 Special Medicfill Medicare Supplement (Administered by Blue Cross Blue Shield of Delaware) - This Plan supplements Medicare.
 Unless otherwise indicated on the Benefits Highlights pages in the Open Enrollment booklet, benefits will be paid as noted only after Medicare pays its full amount.
-Note: Delaware Law mandates that the member, spouse and eligible dependents, elect Medicare Parts A & B when eligible.
+Note: Delaware Law mandates that the member, spouse, and eligible dependents, elect Medicare Parts A & B when eligible.

 Express Scripts Prescription Coverage - When you enroll in a healthcare plan you will automatically be enrolled in the prescription drug plan managed by Express Scripts.
 The only exception is the Special Medicfill plan without prescription coverage for those pensioners who have chosen to enroll in Medicare Part D for their prescription coverage.
 The Coordination of Benefits (COB) policy also applies to prescription coverage.
-If your spouse or dependents have other health coverage that is primary (pays first), the prescription coverage provided through the State's plan for the spouse or dependents will become secondary.
+If your spouse or dependents have other primary health coverage (pays first), the prescription coverage provided through the State's plan for the spouse or dependents will become secondary.

-2019 Prescription Copay Rates
+2020 Prescription Copay Rates

-State of Delaware Tier 1 Tier 2 Tier 3
+State of DelawareTier 1Tier 2Tier 3

-Prescription Coverage Generic Preferred Non-Preferred
+Prescription Coverage Generic Pre ferred Non -Preferred

-30-DAY Supply \$ 8.00 \$28.00 \$50.00
+30-DAY Supply \$ 8.00 \$ 28.00 \$ 50.00

-90-DAY Supply \$16.00 \$56.00 \$100.00
+90-DAY Supply 16.00 56.00 100.00

 "Preferred" = Formulary